Bayesian Geostatistical Modeling for Cluster Randomized Trials: Methods

 where each of $\mu_0$ and $\mu_1$ represents the expected treatment response measure in the control and intervention arms, respectively.
 When the covariates are centered within each arm or cluster, then $\theta$ is simplified to $\theta = \beta$ which captures the average treatment effect, free from the influence of covariates.

-In the Bayesian framework, a closed form of the posterior cannot be derived from our proposed model (\ref{eq:2}) due to the hierarchical structure and the presence of the spatially correlated Gaussian process (GP) prior.
+In the Bayesian framework, a closed form of the posterior cannot be derived from our proposed model due to the hierarchical structure and the presence of the spatially correlated Gaussian process (GP) prior.
 Moreover, the Markov chain Monte Carlo method (MCMC) requires matrix inversion of the GP covariance matrix $\bm{\Sigma}$, leading to computational complexity.
-We thereby adopted Integrated Nested Laplace Approximation (INLA) \cite{rueApproximateBayesianInference2009a} by leveraging the stochastic partial differential equations (SPDE) approach \cite{lindgrenExplicitLinkGaussian2011} and obtained posterior approximates for efficacy $\theta$.
+We thereby adopted INLA by leveraging the stochastic partial differential equations (SPDE) approach \cite{lindgrenExplicitLinkGaussian2011} and obtained posterior approximates for the treatment effect.